LiskHQ/lisk-docs/.github/ISSUE_TEMPLATE/docs-update.md

 ### Description

-Please describe what documentation updates are needed
+Please describe what documentation updates are needed.

 ### Location

-Please describe where the content should be added / updated
+Please describe where the content should be added/updated.

 ### Additional Information